 Options exist for people interested in having a child when a prospective parent carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation genetic diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry specific known genetic mutations to have children who do not carry the mutation/s.
 A woman’s eggs are removed and fertilized in a laboratory.
 When the embryos reach a certain size (approximately 8 cells), 1 cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryo/s that do not have the mutation to the woman’s uterus.
 PGD has been in use for over 2 decades, and has been used for several hereditary cancer predisposition syndromes.
 However, this is a complex procedure with financial, physical, and emotional factors to consider before starting.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 How common is A-T?

 A-T is rare.
 It is estimated that A-T affects 1 in 40,000 to 1 in 100,000 people.
 The chance that a person is a carrier of a single ATM gene mutation is about 1%, or 1 in 100.

 How is A-T diagnosed?

-A-T is suspected whenever a child develops signs of ataxia (unsteady walking).
-Testing of the ATM gene is available and genetic mutations can be identified in about 90% of people with A-T. The following tests may be more helpful in determining if someone has A-T or another type of ataxia:
+A-T is suspected whenever a child develops signs of ataxia, meaning unsteady walking.
+Testing of the ATM gene is available, and genetic mutations can be identified in about 90% of people with A-T. The following tests may be more helpful in determining if someone has A-T or another type of ataxia: